Disclaimer: I own nothing except a few oddly named electronics and a falling apart bookshelf.

 Faith scooted towards the front.
 “Yeah, 'cause that wasn't ominous.”

 “Come on.
 No better time then now.
 Maybe it's not so bad.”
 As if someone had heard him, the porch light came on, casting a welcoming glow onto the formerly creepy house.
-He shifted in his seat, and with the ease gained by practice, slipped off his belt then lowered them to the floorboard.
+He shifted in his seat, and with the ease gained by practice, slipped off his belt then lowered it to the floorboard, only taking his less obvious weapons with him.

 Leaving the little ones in the car with Faith, he and Dawn approached the front door.
 A solid hard wood construct, it was fitted with a grated window, which swung open just as they stepped onto the first step.
 In it was a set of hazel eyes.
 They waited and after a moment of surveillance a voice spoke.
 “Nazovite sebya.
 Dayte mineh parol.”